cgtfarmer/demo-cdk-fargate-spring-boot-alb-apigw-rds/README.md

-# CDK Java Lambda APIGW RDS
+# CDK Fargate Spring Boot ALB APIGW RDS

-This is a demo showing how to deploy a Java Lambda with CRUD functionality behind an API Gateway (HTTP API), backed by an RDS database instance (accessed with RDS Proxy).
-DB credentials are managed by Secrets Manager and accessed via "AWS Parameters and Secrets Lambda Extension".
+This is a demo showing how to deploy a Java Spring Boot API with CRUD functionality to Fargate, behind an API Gateway (HTTP API), backed by an RDS database instance (accessed with RDS Proxy).
+DB credentials are managed by Secrets Manager and injected into the container.
 Database schema migrations are managed via Liquibase in a TriggerFunction construct.

 ## Prerequisites